hotosm/tasking-manager/docs/contributing.md

 - **Component**

 On a monthly basis, we will collaboratively triage issues from the *backlog=triage* and assign one of the below labels:
 - **Assigned**: once reviewed the issue will be assigned either to hot_tech OR tm_collective.
-Issues assigned to tm_collective is where we really need your help!
+Issues assigned to tm_collective are where we really need your help!
 - **Type**: specifying whether the issue is a bug or feature/enhancement
 - **Priority**: specifying the priority level for each issue.
-We want to collaboratively agree the criteria for prioritisation.
+We want to collaboratively agree on the criteria for prioritisation.
 - **Status**: specifying whether the issue is in progress or done.
 - **Experience**: we have added a beginner label for good first issues.
 We will work with the community to update the labels in this category and make them suitable.